Your Rights in a DWI Traffic Stop

 The Fourth Amendment of the Constitution protects citizens’ rights to be free from unreasonable search and seizure.
 If a police officer pulls you over for no reason and ends up charging you with DWI, you can fight the charges – even if you were intoxicated at the time.
 However, these cases can be difficult to win, as it’s the suspect’s word against the officer’s.
 If you can prove that the officer didn’t have reasonable suspicion or probable cause to pull you over, the court may dismiss the case against you.

 It may seem that when an officer can and can’t pull you over for DWI is clear.
 However, the law gives police officers pretty flexible discretion – especially for a DWI.
 Law enforcement can follow someone believed to be driving while intoxicated, even based purely on a hunch, until the driver does something wrong.

 The circumstances of your particular situation may alter your case.
-Always speak to a Houston DWI attorney if you’ve been arrested for a DWI in Texas.
+Always speak to a Houston defense attorney if you’ve been arrested for a DWI in Texas.
 If you have evidence that the officer didn’t have a reasonable suspicion or probable cause to make the arrest, then the state may not have a case against you.